Skip to content

 Euro Nymphing vs Indicator Nymphing

-Euro nymphing shines in fast pocket water with precise depth control and instant feedback.
-Indicator nymphing excels in wider, slower runs with long drifts and visual strike detection.
+Euro nymphing shines in faster pocket water with precise depth control and instant feedback.
+Indicator nymphing excels in wider, steadier runs where longer drifts and visual strike detection help.

 • Euro: Tight line, two flies, bead swaps for depth and speed control.

-• Indicator: 9–12 ft leader, occasional bottom tick, early mends.
+• Indicator: 9–12 ft leader, early mends, occasional bottom tick.

-We teach both styles and bring custom leaders, sighters, indicators, and bead options to suit any stretch of the Vaal.
+We teach both styles and bring custom leaders, sighters, indicators, and bead options to suit the stretch you’re fishing.

 Understanding Fish Behaviour & Senses